jiritobolka/gooddata.github.com/docs/sso.md

 3) **domain** (name of your domain) - GoodData will create domain for you

-The main process must be done by engineering and the SSO is being released on in maintenance window or during the nearest release.
+The main process must be done by engineering and the SSO is being released in maintenance window or during the nearest release.

 ## How to generate pgp keypair

-There is several options to generate new public/private key pair.
+There are several options to generate new public/private key pair.
 You can use pgp command line utility or download desktop app, that will help you with generating the public/private key pair.
 You can also [use this app](http://macgpg.sourceforge.net/).

 ## Implementation on client/partner side

 Following steps will give you an explanation of how you create token that will be used for SSO login.
-This token is send as a parameter to customerLogin API resource (as a part of embedded dashboard/report):
+This token is sent as a parameter to customerLogin API resource (as a part of embedded dashboard/report):

 1) Start by constructing the following string in JSON: